 Untargeted metabolomics analysis of whole-broth acetonitrile extracts

-The untargeted metabolomics experiment performed on the acetonitrile extracts detected several mass-to-charge ratios (m/z) associated with several metabolites produced during fermentation.
+The untargeted metabolomics experiment performed on the acetonitrile extracts detected several mass-to-charge ratios (m/z) associated with several metabolites present during fermentation.
 The metabolites detected were divided in three different groups.
 The first group contains metabolites that showed a roughly constant and high level over time.
 The three metabolites with the highest levels are associated with the following m/z values: 323.1462, 269.1386 and 223.0941 (Supplementary figure 4a).

 Supplementary figure 4 – a) Areas of the extracted ions associated with the m/z values of metabolites which concentration is more or less constant over time and show high concentration. b) Areas of the extracted ions associated with the m/z values of metabolites that increased in the acetonitrile extract throughout fermentation. c) Areas of the extracted ions associated with the m/z values of metabolites which concentration is more or less constant over time with low concentration.
 The error bars represent the standard deviation calculated from three replicates.